John Klingberg

-John Andersson Klingberg (born 14 August 1992) is a Swedish professional ice hockey defenceman for the San Jose Sharks of the National Hockey League (NHL).
-He was drafted 131st overall in the 2010 NHL entry draft by the Dallas Stars.
+John Andersson Klingberg (born 14 August 1992) is a Swedish former professional ice hockey defenceman who played twelve seasons in the National Hockey League (NHL), most notably for the Dallas Stars, who drafted 131st overall in the 2010 NHL entry draft.
+A high-performing offensive defenceman during his peak with Dallas, he would later play short stints for the Anaheim Ducks, Minnesota Wild, Toronto Maple Leafs, Edmonton Oilers, and San Jose Sharks.
 He is the younger brother of Carl Klingberg.

 Playing career

 Klingberg started his career early in Lerums BK, then signed as a youth to join the Frölunda HC program.
 He made his Elitserien debut for Frölunda HC on 21 September 2010, against AIK.